Meet Our Candidates

 Hamish is ACT's candidate for Rangitata

-Hamish grew up on a farm in Windwhistle and his family have farmed in Canterbury since 1838.
-His professional career began in London, marketing some of the world’s biggest brands including the Financial Times.
-He went on to help launch several broadband services and software companies in the UK before returning to NZ with his wife Suzy to start a family.
-Hamish has continued his successful career in marketing and technical innovations, and is now the Chief Marketing Officer of a Kiwi software exporter.
+Hamish grew up on a farm in Windwhistle, with his family having farmed in Canterbury since 1842.
+His career began in London marketing some of the world’s biggest brands before he went on to help launch multiple technology companies in the UK before returning to NZ with his wife Suzy.
+Hamish has led marketing and business development for Tait and Fonterra, and has also co-founded a rural solar energy company and an online retail platform.
+He is now the Chief Marketing Officer of a Kiwi software exporter.

 Why is Hamish running for ACT?

 I'm standing to raise ACT's Party Vote in Rangitata.
-I am passionate about the role that our farms and small businesses play in creating opportunities for all Kiwis, rural and urban.
-I feel that the major parties, distracted by their pursuit of political power, have failed to create the diverse and vibrant business environment necessary to support a decent and inclusive society.
-I see ACT’s leadership as having the best ideas on how to get New Zealand through these unprecedented economic challenges.
+I am passionate about the role our farms, small businesses and new technology will play in creating opportunity for all Kiwis - rural and urban.
+The major parties, distracted by their pursuit of political power, are failing to create the diverse and vibrant business environment necessary to support the decent and inclusive society I would like my three boys to grow up in.
+I see ACT leadership as having the best ideas on how to get New Zealand through the current, unprecedented economic challenges.